leeyu01/healingmindtouch.com/README.md

-# healingmindtouch.com
+# taeyeongsalon.com
-Mind Touch Clinic
+This is for taeyeongsalon.com